saglamcem/pomotodo/README.md

 * [#7] - Tutorial
     * Step by step "How to use" guide to show users how the application works

+* [#8] - Zen Mode
+    * By default, the navigation bar can contain links in terms of
+        * what the Pomodoro technique is
+        * what the application does
+        * how it can be used (#7)
+    * A button somewhere in the application can toggle Zen mode, hiding distracting parts of the application, thus enabling the user to focus on just work

 ## Bugs to fix
 * [FIXED] #1 - State transition